murmur-mesh/hum-helix/README.md

 # hum-helix

-Hacked together python stt service using faster-whisper.
+hum-helix is a local first speech to text (stt) event service designed for distributed AI systems build on top of models like [faster-whisper](https://github.com/SYSTRAN/faster-whisper).

+In its current form, it is a hacked together python benchmarking tool and Docker utility for faster whisper, but is evolving into a realtime event node designed to work in orchestration with other even driven AI systems.

+## Why hum-helix?

+This project exists partly to learn by building, but also to fit the architecture vision of smart event driven services.

+- **Event drive by design**: communicate with other services and logic layers by emitting structured events through Redis, Kafka, and other message bus systems.
+- **Model agnostic / swappable**: switch between various models
+- **Observable**: built in Promethius metrics and a simple live dashboard for real time monitoring.
+- **Local-first**: docker ready, locally deployable on your own hardware.

+## Current Status

+Right now this project is _very_ **early** and **experimenal**.

+Just a minimal benchmark harness around faster whisper and docker, with a light visualization layer.

+The vision is to grow into a more polished service.

 Named `hum-helix` to fit inside a suite of local AI tools centered around audio first design.
 Project names may change over time.

-## current status
+## The Benchmark Utility

-Using `benchmark.py` to run gpu transcription and time benchmarks for various models.
-Uses a custom yaml config to load benchmark settings, and creates various `faster-whisper` setups to test.
+Using `src/benchmarks/scripts/benchmark.py` to run gpu transcription and time benchmarks for various models.
+Uses a custom yaml config to load benchmark settings, and creates various [faster-whisper](https://github.com/SYSTRAN/faster-whisper) setups to test.

 Writes the yaml output to a static directory in the host machine running docker, currently: